Backpacking the Gila Wilderness - a 55 Mile Loop

 Not waking up until 11:00 am, the canyon walls coupled with the Winter sun kept my camping spot from receiving direct sunlight.
 I was forced to re-start my fire and melt both my shoes and socks as both had become blocks of ice overnight.

-I finally stumbled out of camp after about an hour of fumbling with my gear.
+I finally stumbled out of camp after an hour of fumbling with my gear.
 The trail continued its serpentine path and my recently thawed shoes were once again inside the river.

 The walls around me jutted upwards and steep rocky spires reached into the sky.
 The crumbling jagged formations threatened to fall inwards which made the canyon that much more foreboding.